jtsage/FS_XMLTools/README.md

 __Options:__

-* `--no_pretty_print` Do not line up the "node" entries on output.
+* `--no-pretty-print` Do not line up the "node" entries on output.
 Pretty print is on by default.

 ### Batch File: i3dMapper_toClipboard.bat